How to Clean Cycling Shoes?

 Wipe After Every Use

-If you have a white shoe, it’d be best to wipe it after every use.
+If you have a white shoe, wiping it after every use would be best.
 This will prevent stains from getting permanent, ultimately keeping your shoes fresh.

 Use a Stain Remover

-Although we wouldn’t recommend using a stain remover on the shoe, you can try using them on the shoelaces.
+Although we wouldn’t recommend using a stain remover on the shoe, consider applying them to the shoelaces.
 Even if the entire shoe is white, it’ll not look nice if the laces look stained.
-So, stain removers can return the whiteness to your shoelaces and make the shoe look more attractive.
+So, stain removers can restore the whiteness of your shoelaces and make the shoe look more attractive.

 Yes, you can clean your cycling shoes in a washing machine.
-Use a little detergent and cold water to keep the shoe in the best shape.
+Use a little detergent and cold water to keep the shoe in shape.

-However, it would be best if you didn’t dry the shoes in the machine.
+However, it would be best not to dry the shoes in the machine.
 Each machine dry is bound to damage the shoe to some extent.
 Hence, we recommend hand cleaning as it’s the safest option.

-Remember that you shouldn’t store them wet as that will further increase bacterial infestation and smell.
+Remember that you shouldn’t store them wet, which will further increase bacterial infestation and smell.
 Also, pull the soles out during the wash, and don’t put them back in before you dry them thoroughly.

 While you rinse, you can use soap and a small amount of bleach.
-Also, if you can’t put it in the sun for some reason, you can dry it under UV light.
+Also, if you can’t put it in the sun, you can dry it under UV light.
 UV light is what kills bacteria.
-However, the sun is the superior option as its infrareds help with the drying process and are also more economical.
+However, the sun is the superior option as its infrareds help with drying and are more economical.

-Another excellent solution that requires less effort is packing the shoes with newspaper after use.
-While this will not reduce the odor of shoes that smells already, it can prevent odor build-up.
+Another excellent solution requiring less effort is packing the shoes with newspaper afterward.
+While this will not reduce the odor of shoes that smell already, it can prevent odor buildup.
 Also, you can use a mixture of water and vinegar if you don’t have a shoe deodorizer at your disposal.

 An excellent alternative to this is using deodorizer balls.
 You can put one of these in the shoes after rides, and they’ll keep the shoes fresh.
 If you can’t get your hands on deodorizer balls, you can try tea bags instead!
 You can also try putting lemon peels in it.